Qing-Lu/torch/Windows.md

 - Set variables:
   - BUILD_SHARED_LIBS = TRUE
   - CMAKE_GNUtoMS = TRUE
-  - CMAKE_INSTALL_PREFIX = X:/lapack   (or whatever; can't recall whether the slash really had to be a forward slash)
+  - CMAKE_INSTALL_PREFIX = X:/torch/lapack   (or whatever)
 - Configure
 - Generate

-Now close CMake and continue in the MSYS prompt:
+Now close CMake and continue in the MSYS or MSYS2 prompt:

     make
     make install

 To proceed with Torch installation, make sure that you have the following DLLs in your path.
 You can copy then all to the directory into which you are going to install Torch, then add that directory to your PATH.
-- All DLLs from X:\lapack\bin\
+- All DLLs from X:\torch\lapack\bin\
-- The following DLLs from the bin directory of your MinGW installation: libgcc_s_dw2-1.dll, libgfortran-3.dll, libquadmath-0.dll
+- The following DLLs from the bin directory of your MinGW installation:
+  - For 32-bit libraries and MSYS: libgcc_s_dw2-1.dll, libgfortran-3.dll, libquadmath-0.dll
+  - For 64-bit libraries and MSYS2: msys-2.0.dll, msys-gcc_s-seh-1.dll, msys-gfortran-3.dll, msys-quadmath-0.dll